kubernetes/community/sig-governance.md

 Each SIG must have two discussion groups with the following settings.

 - kubernetes-sig-foo (the discussion group):
-  - Anyone can view content.
+  - Anyone can view content
-  - Anyone can join.
+  - Anyone can join
-  - Anyone can post.
+  - Anyone can post
-  - Only members can view the list of members.
+  - Only members can view the list of members
 - kubernetes-sig-foo-leads (list for the leads, to be used with Zoom and Calendars)
-  - Only members can view group content.
+  - Only members can view group content
-  - Anyone can apply to join.
+  - Anyone can apply to join
-  - Anyone can post.
+  - Anyone can post
-  - Only members can view the list of members.
+  - Only members can view the list of members
 - Groups should be created as e-mail lists with at least three owners (including parispittman at google.com and ihor.dvoretskyi at gmail.com);
 - To add the owners, visit the Group Settings (drop-down menu on the right side), select Direct Add Members on the left side and add Paris and Ihor via email address (with a suitable welcome message); in Members/All Members select Ihor and Paris and assign to an "owner role"
-- Set "View topics", "Post", "Join the Group" permissions to be "Public";
+- Set "View topics", "Post", "Join the Group" permissions to be "Public"

 ## SIG/WG Retirement